 These MRS Needle tent stakes haven’t let me down, they hold firm although they are designed for rocky ground.
 They’re strong yet lightweight .They’re a nifty bright red colour so your less likely to lose them in poor conditions

 These are 9.6g each and they are 17.5 cm long

 many hikers had this jacket on the AT and i have to say i was a bit envious .The Helium II Jacket is a super lightweight, extremely breathable and fully waterproof jacket that will keep you protected in wet and windy conditions. and its incredibly light 6.4 ounces.
 An ultra-compressible piece you’ll never leave behind, it’s so light and packs down so small.

 To be Honest I seldom wore this rain jacket as I preferred to hike wet and get dry once at camp, however when I got cold this jacket was fantastic.

 Tights/Leggings : Men’s Base Layer Pants

-I don’t carry log trousers but if I’m cold I slip these one They are Isotherm so have good heat retention to ensures you stay warm, even in the coldest climates
+I don’t carry long trousers but if I’m cold I will slip these on.
+They are Isotherm and so have good heat retention to ensures you stay warm, even in the coldest climates

-They are High wicking – actively wicks moisture away from the skin, keeping you dry and comfortable and they dry quickly too
+They are High wicking and so keeping you dry and comfortable.
+They dry quickly too

 Lightweight – no added bulk, great when used as part of a layering system